Xeppit/XeppIT.GitHub.io/_posts/2019-11-29-how-to-write-technical-document.md

 * With no set goals motivation to complete the post is low.

 ## Goals
-All future posts to follow the same format.
+* All future posts to follow the same format.
+* More precise & targeted documentation

 ## Prequisites
 * Access to github pages